-The main objective of this survey is to produce estimates of coverage for childhood vaccines at the provincial/territorial level for boys and girls aged 2, 7 and 17 years old, and girls aged 12-14 years old.
+The main objective of the 2013 CNICS is to produce estimates of coverage for childhood vaccines at the provincial/territorial level for boys and girls aged 2, 7 and 17 years old, and girls aged 12-14 years old.
 The target population is stratified by age and by province and territory to ensure that the sample is representative while remaining efficient.
 It was determined that a sample of 40,437 units would yield the desired accuracy.

 Respondents were randomly selected from an administrative file available at Statistics Canada.
 To avoid more than one child per household being selected, hence reduce response burden, a two-stage design has been conducted.
 The first stage consisted of selecting parents or guardians, the survey respondents, of eligible children.
 In the second stage, one eligible child, who is the sampling unit, of each selected parent or guardian has been selected.

 Data collection for this reference period: 2013-09-16 to 2014-03-14